momen-mohamed/calculator/README.md

-# Calculator Program for Atmega32
+# Calculator Program on Atmega32

 This repository contains a simple calculator program that runs on the Atmega32 microcontroller.
 It allows you to perform basic arithmetic operations using a 4x4 keypad as input and displays the output on an LCD.